1. Agritourism Risk Management in this Brand-New Era

 Award Amount: $33,711

-This project will create a risk management resource guide for farmers to navigate risk management issues pertaining to agritourism events/farm operations.
-The Covid-19 pandemic has added additional complications and risks for customers and employees.
-Categories will include topics such as signage, employee training, operator provided written information, visitor responsibility, health/food safety, and operator duties.
-It will be modeled on the NYS Safety in Agricultural Tourism Act (General Obligations Law, Section 18-303(1)(a)-(e)) plus agritourism regulations from other Northeast States.
-The NYS legislation provides agricultural tourism enterprises certain protections from liability when provisions are met.
-It will be applicable beyond NYS and serve as a template for reducing risk management for events/farm operations.
+This project created a risk management resource guide for farmers to navigate risk management issues at agritourism events/farm operations.
+The guide is modeled on the NYS Safety in Agricultural Tourism Act (General Obligations Law, Section 18-303(1)(a)-(e)) and agritourism regulations from other Northeast States.
+The NYS Law provides agricultural tourism enterprises with certain protections from liability when provisions of the law are met.
+Thus, a comprehensive virtual workshop educational training series focusing on customer service management, farm safety, local laws, and emergency preparedness, among other topics, was offered to agritourism operators and farmers.

 2. Agritourism Safety and Liability: Updating Best Risk Management Practices for the COVID-19 Pandemic